elbakramer/axhost/README.md

 ## Command-Line Usage

-**Note:** `axhost` requires command-line arguments.
-Launching it without parameters (e.g., by double-clicking) will not perform any action and will exit immediately.
+`axhost` supports two operation modes:

+1. **Surrogate Mode** (no arguments): Registers as a COM surrogate via `CoRegisterSurrogate`.
+This mode is typically invoked automatically by the COM runtime (SCM/RPCSS) when a client requests a component configured to use `axhost` as its DllSurrogate.
+The process stays alive with a 60-second timeout protection.

+2. **Standalone Mode** (with `--clsid` arguments): Manually registers specific CLSIDs and hosts them directly.
+This mode is used for explicit, user-controlled component hosting.

-### Register one or more classes
+### Register one or more classes (Standalone Mode)

 ```bash
 axhost --clsid "{0002DF01-0000-0000-C000-000000000046}" --clsid ...